quodlibet/quodlibet/quodlibet/docs/guide/commands/quodlibet.rst

 --print-playlist
     Print the current playlist

+--print-query=<query>
+    Print filenames of results of query

+--print-query-text
+    Print the active text query

 --print-queue
     Print the contents of the queue

 --query=search-string
     Search your audio library

+--queue=<on|off|t>
+    Show or hide the queue

 --quit
     Exit Quod Libet